Salary negotiation and responding to a job offer can feel like a tricky thing to do.

 Your alternatives always include either staying at your current position or continuing to look for a job and possibly starting your own business or pursuing other job possibilities.

-But even if you very badly need the offer, and don’t feel your alternatives are viable, you still want to negotiate.
+But even if you need the offer very badly, and don’t feel your alternatives are viable, you can still negotiate.

 >>> You will not burn any bridges if you negotiate your salary in a friendly, low-key, non-aggressive way.